campelo/documentation/posts/pyhton/getting-started/03-variables/readme.md

 ### Breaking line

-Using this code bellow, the program will wait for a value from the user.
+Using this code below, the program will wait for a value from the user.

 ```python
 myName = input("Enter your name")